In this Article

 Delicious Dry Fruit Recipes for Your Baby

-Here are some simple recipes to incorporate dry fruits into your baby’s diet.
+Here are some simple recipes that you can try to incorporate dry fruits into your baby’s diet.

-This simple breakfast recipe can add more flavour to breakfast cereal.
+This simple breakfast recipe can add more flavour to your baby’s regular breakfast cereal.

-- Blend all the fruits, the dry fruits and the applesauce into a puree.
+- Puree the fruits, dry fruits, and applesauce together.

 - You can make the consistency of the puree thinner by adding some milk into it.